gerirgaudi/naplug/README.md

 The above code will override the `:foo` argument with a value of `new argument`.

+### Exceptions and `eject!`

+Plugins operate in restricted runtime environments: Nagios expects the proper exit code and output.
+Naplug makes every effort to properly handle unexpected exceptions when executing plugins, and where it can't, it propagates them bundled in the `Naplug::Error` exception, which is about the only exception (from Naplug's point of view) that needs to be handled:

+    class ExceptionPlugin

+      include Naplug

+      plugin do |p|
+        raise p[:exception], "raised exception: #{p[:exception]}"
+      end

+    end

+    begin
+      plugin = ExceptionPlugin.new :exception => StandardError
+      plugin.exec!
+    rescue Naplug::Error => e
+      plugin.eject! e
+    end

+Which produces:

+    naplug@plugin:~: examples/exception
+    UNKNOWN: exception:18: raised exception: StandardError
+    naplug@plugin:~: echo $?
+    3

+The `eject!` method, which accepts a message string or an exception object as an argument, provides a last-ditch effort escape hatch to bail out of executing a plugin, producing an `UNKNOWN` status and proper from the message string or exception object.

+While Naplug will internally handle exceptions within a plugin, it may be desirable to handle them especifically:

+    class ExceptionPlusPlugin

+      include Naplug

+      EXCEPTIONS = [ ArgumentError, ZeroDivisionError, TypeError ]

+      plugin do |p|

+        exception = EXCEPTIONS[p[:exception]]

+        begin
+          raise exception, "raising exception: #{exception}"
+        rescue ArgumentError => e
+          raise
+        rescue ZeroDivisionError => e
+          p.status.ok!
+          p.output! "divided by zero is infinity"
+        rescue => e
+          p.status.critical!
+          p.output! "got exception #{e.class}"
+        end

+      end

+    end

+  end

+    begin
+      plugin = ExceptionPluginPlus.new :exception => Random.rand(3)
+      plugin.exec!
+    rescue Naplug::Error => e
+      plugin.eject! e
+    end

+Which produces:

+    naplug@plugin:~: examples/exception+
+    UNKNOWN: exception+:24: raising exception: ArgumentError
+    naplug@plugin:~: examples/exception+
+    CRITICAL: got exception TypeError
+    naplug@plugin:~: examples/exception+
+    OK: divided by zero is infinity

 ### Plugs: Plugins within Plugins

 Up until now, *Naplug* has essentially provided *syntactic sugar* to define and use what amounts to single-purpose plugins, along with some convenience methods to represent status and produce output.
 But plugins sometimes need to perform a number of possibly independent tasks to reach a final, _aggregated_ status.